 Platform work uses an online platform to enable organisations or individuals to access other organisations or individuals to solve specific problems or to provide specific services in exchange for payment.
+Therefore, there are three parties involved, connected thanks to an algorithm.
 It is work based on the performance of individual tasks or projects rather than a continuous employment relationship.
 A larger task is usually divided up into smaller subtasks, or ‘micro tasks’, that are independent, homogenous and produce a specific output.
 These tasks are carried out separately, resulting in a widespread, even global, division of tasks.

 - Infographic: How is platform work changing the labour market?

 In June 2016, the Commission adopted its European Agenda for the Collaborative Economy, clarifying the concept of platform work and providing guidance on the employment status of platform workers.
-The European Pillar of Social Rights, officially proclaimed in November 2017, aims to address some of the policy challenges associated with new forms of employment, including platform work.
-As part of the Pillar’s roll-out initiatives, in June 2019 the European Parliament and Council announced the new Directive 2019/1152 on transparent and predictable working conditions, which also covers platform work.
+As part of the European Pillar of Social Rights, the Directive 2019/1152 on transparent and predictable working conditions also covers platform work.
 In November 2019, the Council also adopted the Recommendation on access to social protection for workers and the self-employed, including reference to platform workers.

-New EU regulations on platform-to-business relations entered into force in July 2019.
-The new rules aim to create a fair, transparent and predictable business environment for smaller businesses and traders when using online platforms.
-The EU also set up a dedicated Online Platform Observatory to monitor the evolution of the market and the effective implementation of these rules.
+The 2019 EU regulations on platform-to-business relations aim to create a fair, transparent and predictable business environment for smaller businesses and traders when using online platforms.

-In its January 2020 Communication on building a strong social Europe for just transitions, the Commission highlights the need for improved working conditions of platform works for the sustainable growth of the platform economy.
-This objective is mirrored in the Commission’s work programme 2020, adjusted in May in response to COVID-19.
+In January 2020, the Commission outlined its policy priorities for 2019–2024, one of which is to create ‘a Europe fit for the digital age’.
+In its Communication on building a strong social Europe for just transitions, the Commission highlighted the need for improved working conditions of platform workers.
+On 10 March 2020, the Commission presented its New industrial strategy for Europe, which plans for an initiative on improving the working conditions of platform workers.
+This objective is mirrored in the Commission’s subsequent work programmes.

 - European Commission: Collaborative economy